Chang-Yu-Chang/ecoprospector/README.md

 > Design protocol for artificially selecting microbial communities

-This package is designed for executing community-level selection protocols to engineer microbial communities toward desired selected functions.
-The simulation is based on batch culture in which the microbial consumer-resource dynamics undergoes.
+This package is designed for executing community-level selection protocols to engineer microbial communities toward desired functions.
+The simulation is based on batch culture and the microbes in a community interact via   consumer-resource dynamics.

 See our [preprint](https://www.biorxiv.org/content/10.1101/2020.07.24.214775v2) that uses Ecoprospector to study a range of selection strategies of directed evolution of microbial communities.